abhilash1in/aws-secrets-manager-action/README.md

 The injected environment variable names will only contain upper case letters, digits and underscores.
 It will not begin with a digit.

 If your secret name contains any characters other than upper case letters, digits and underscores, it will not be used directly as the environment variable name.
-Rather, it will be transfored into a string that only contains upper case letters, digits and underscores.
+Rather, it will be transformed into a string that only contains upper case letters, digits and underscores.

 For example:
 - If your secret name is `dev.foo`, the injected environment variable name will be `DEV_FOO`.